Guyda Armstrong

 Teaching

 My teaching reflects my research interests in Italian medieval literature, the history of the book and media studies, and translation, with an emphasis on new media technologies.
-I teach on various language and cultural courses within the Italian department and wider School, including postgraduate medieval studies and book history modules, and in recent years have offered an Italian Level 2 and Level 3 module on Renaissance Florence, and Level 3 module on book history approaches to Dante's Divine Comedy.
+I have taught on various language and cultural courses within the Italian department and wider School, including postgraduate medieval studies and book history modules, and in recent years have offered an Italian Level 2 and Level 3 module on Renaissance Florence, and Level 3 module on book history approaches to Dante's Divine Comedy.

 Research students